Empowering Multi-Robot Cooperation via Sequential World Models: Introduction

 \section{Introduction}

-Model-based reinforcement learning (MBRL) has been widely applied to robotic systems due to its high sample efficiency~\citep{wu2023daydreamer} and planning capability~\citep{sun2023plancp}.
-However, extending MBRL to multi-robot cooperation remains challenging.
-Early decentralized model-based multi-agent reinforcement learning (MARL) approaches built independent world models for each agent~\citep{egorov2022mamba}, overlooking inter-agent couplings and hindering coordination.
-More recent centralized methods, by contrast, assume full observability or unrestricted communication~\citep{chai2024macd, toledo2024codreamer, liu2024mazero}, performing dynamics modeling and policy optimization in the joint space.
-These methods face challenges related to modeling complexity and synchronous communication in robotic systems with high-dimensional observation and action spaces, limiting their deployment in real-world scenarios.
+Model-based reinforcement learning (MBRL) has been widely applied to robotic systems due to its high sample efficiency~\citep{jiang2025world4rl} and planning capability~\citep{sun2023plancp}.
+However, extending MBRL to multi-robot cooperation remains challenging~\citep{chai2025survey}.
+Early decentralized approaches built independent world models for each agent~\citep{egorov2022mamba}, overlooking coupling between agents and hindering coordination.
+More recent centralized methods, by contrast, assume full observability~\citep{liu2024mazero}, performing dynamics modeling~\citep{zhao2025meta} and policy optimization~\citep{zhang2025marie} in the joint space.
+These methods face challenges related to modeling complexity in robotic systems with high-dimensional observation and action spaces, limiting their deployment in real-world scenarios.

 Between centralized and decentralized paradigms, the distributed sequential paradigm has rapidly developed in recent years and demonstrated unique advantages~\citep{Khan2025}.
 It reformulates multi-agent decision-making as an autoregressive process: agents communicate and act in a certain order, with each updating its policy conditioned on messages and actions from predecessors~\citep{wen2022mat, hu2025pmat}.
-This design enables more consistent joint reasoning~\citep{ding2024seqcomm} and finer-grained credit assignment~\citep{kuba2022hatrpo,wang2023a2po} without relying on full communication.
+This design enables more consistent joint reasoning~\citep{ding2024seqcomm} and finer-grained credit assignment~\citep{kuba2022hatrpo} without relying on full communication.
 From a real-world deployment perspective, it reduces the reliance on communication synchronization and offers improved robustness against packet loss or disturbances~\citep{ding2024seqcomm}.